GStreamer/gstreamer/sdk-legal-information.md

 solutions are formally prohibited, but granted (this is the case in many European countries), and in others again are neither allowed nor granted.

-It is up to you to make sure that in the countries where the SDK is used, products are made using it and product are distributed, a license from the applicable patent holders is required or not.
-Receiving the SDK – or links to other downloadable software – does not provide any license expressed or implied over these patents, except in very limited conditions where the license so provides.
+It is up to you to make sure that in the countries where GStreamer is used, products are made using it and product are distributed, a license from the applicable patent holders is required or not.
+Receiving GStreamer – or links to other downloadable software – does not provide any license expressed or implied over these patents, except in very limited conditions where the license so provides.
 No representation is made.